sfsneed70/challenge-8/README.md

   Clone the repository from github.
 Install the dependent packages using:  node install
   ## Usage
   Run the application using:  node index.js<br>
-  Here is a link to a video walkthrough of using the application:  https://drive.google.com/file/d/1Bv4_5PjYWZVpzM08bsoRgZk4_4qgqmrW/view
   ## Contributing
   Fork the project.
 Create a feature branch.
 Commit your changes.
 Push the branch.
 Open a pull request.
   ## Tests
-  Run the application answering all the questions.
-When finished verify that the README was created successfully in the output folder.
+  Run the application testing the various options.
+Add a truck, add a car, and add a motorbike.
+Test that a truck can tow and a motorbike can wheelie.
+Print details for the various vehicle types.
   ## License
     This project is licensed under the MIT license.
   ## Questions